Currency:USD $

 Dusk and Dawn Updates

-Axiomark's tweaks result in a lower base cooldown reduction, dropping from 15% to 10%.
-However, the item sees a boost in cooldown reduction with lethality, increasing from 0.15% to 0.25% per point.
-Despite this enhancement, the one-item spike becomes weaker, dropping from 17.7 haste to 14.5.
-For champions like Nefiri, who might acquire a second lethality item, the cumulative effect is minimal, offering a slight buff.
-Those like Riven, who do not stack additional lethality, will notice a decline in effectiveness.
+Axiom Arc's tweaks result in a lower base flux value, dropping from 15% to 10%.
+The per-lethality scaling improves from 0.15% to 0.25% per point, so two-lethality stacks do better, but the one-item spike becomes weaker — roughly 17.7 haste down to 14.5 on a typical first-item back.
+For champions like Naafiri, who picks up a second lethality item naturally, the cumulative effect is a slight buff.
+For one-and-done lethality users like Riven, this is a clear power loss.

-• Endless Hunger: This item receives a specific boost with an increased AD to haste conversion for melee champions, benefiting users like Hecarim and others more niche.
+• Endless Hunger: Specific boost with a 13% bonus AD for melee (versus 10% ranged), benefiting users like Hecarim and other melee bruisers.

 Champion Changes in Patch 26.9